-Preparation of a local strategic planning statement (LSPS) in 2019, a new LEP in 2020 and associated updates of DCPs will provide the City of Ryde with more opportunities to integrate requirements covering renewable energy, energy efficiency and other mitigation options for a low carbon future.
+Adoption of a Local Strategic Planning Statement (LSPS) in March 2020, a new LEP being prepared in 2020-2021 and associated updates of DCPs will provide the City of Ryde with more opportunities to integrate requirements covering renewable energy, energy efficiency and other mitigation options for a low carbon future.
 Council controls will seek to align with broader State and Council targets to ensure our community's emissions have a pathway for limiting potential future increases.

-The 'Making It Happen' supplementary volume (Attachment 4) of the draft LSPS includes other proposed updates for planning controls relating to the built environment that would help to reduce energy demands (for example by increasing tree canopy coverage and placing controls on impervious surfaces).
+The LSPS includes other proposed updates for planning controls relating to the built environment that would help to reduce energy demands (for example by increasing tree canopy coverage and placing controls on impervious surfaces).
 These controls would bring many other positive community benefits including reduced urban heat impacts, reduced reliance on energy through improved passive and urban sustainability and design, and better overall health and wellbeing.
 It is critical to commit to a pathway that reduces greenhouse gas emissions sufficiently in order to help limit global temperature rises to 1.5 degrees Celsius.